Mark-Rozenberg/Stock-Price-Prediction/README.md

 'CleanTec_Volume' - Tel-Aviv clean Tech Index daily turnover (NIS Thousands)\

 ### **Analysis Description**
 Step 1 – data preparation: set date indexes.
 Fill empty cells using the pandas ffill method.
-Due to the fact that the search variable is with weekly frequency the method is necessary.
+Due to the fact that the 'Search' variable is with weekly frequency the method is necessary.

 Step 2 – simple data exploration using a correlation matrix between all the variables to find strongly correlated variables.
 Graphical exploration of trend and seasonality components of AugWind stock price.